 Mary Mildmay Fane, Countess of Westmorland, wrote to her daughter Grace Fane, Countess of Home, at Dunglass Castle in Scotland, with court news, medical advice, and occasional cheerful recollections.
-In January 1627, thinking of Grace’s planned visit to England, she remembered her own mother Grace Mildmay’s laughter, writing:

 “I pray you reioyce yourself remember my mother & her first servant Miss Wilkes locked into the pantrie at Apthorp when they held ther sides with laughing; My sister Fane & my brother presents ther servisses to your self & your lord; they with the rest of your frends hops to see you in Englande next summer, a litle carriage will remove your stuff”1